ublue-os/bazzite/README.md

 Variant designed for usage as an alternative to SteamOS on the Steam Deck, and for a console-like experience on HTPCs, available as `bazzite-deck`:

-- Directly boots to Gamemode matching SteamOS's behavior.
+- Directly boots to Game mode matching SteamOS's behavior.
 - **Automatic `duperemove` greatly trims the size of compatdata.**
 - **Latest version of Mesa creates smaller shader caches and does not require them to prevent stutter.**
 - **Able to be booted even if the drive is full.**